Deaadman/UniversalTweaks/Information/PatchNotes.md

 	- Allow a small chance of wolves to be scared by the `High` state flashlight without an aurora (only at night).
 - Spray Paint Tweaks
 	- Remove the limiter of where paint can be placed (sprayed).
 Suggested by **FarcryBliss**.
-- Snow Shelter Tweaks
-	- Slow down the decay rate of snow shelters, this gives them more of a purpose rather than being emergency shelters.
-Suggested by **StrayCat**.

 ---